Intel-bigdata/SSM/docs/admin-user-guide.md

 state.
 When a rule is in this state, SSM will regularly evaluate the conditions of the rule, create commands when the conditions are met and execute the commands.
-Once a rule finishes (rules that are only  checked at a given time or within a time interval), the rule will transition to “**Finished**” state.
+Once a rule finishes (rules that are only  checked at a given time or within a time interval), the rule will transit to “**Finished**” state.

 **Disabled**:

 User can disable an **“Active”** rule if he/she wants to pause the evaluation of the rule for the time being.
 Later if the user wants to enable the rule again, he/she can re-activate the rule, to continue the evaluation of the rule conditions.
-If there are as yet unexecuted commands associated with a rule when the user at the point in time when it was disabled, the user can choose to cancel these not unexecuted commands or continue to process/finish them.
-By default, the  unexecuted commands will be cancelled.
+If there are as yet unexecuted actions associated with a disabled rule, user can choose to cancel these unexecuted actions or continue to process/finish them.
+By default, the  unexecuted actions will be cancelled.

 **Finished**:

-If a rule is a one-shot rule or a time-constrained rule whose time is past, the rule enters the “**Finished**” state.
+If a rule is a one-shot rule or a time-constrained rule whose time condition has been satisfied, the rule will enter the “**Finished**” state.
 A finished rule can be deleted permanently from the system.

 **Deleted:**

 It’s an ephemeral state of a rule.
-A rule in this state means the rule has already been deleted by user, but there are pending commands of this rule that user would like should run to completion.
-Once all pending commands are finished, the rule will be permanently deleted from the system.
+A rule in this state means the rule has already been deleted by user, but there are pending actions of this rule that user wants to complete.
+Once all pending actions are finished, the rule will be permanently deleted from the system.

 Rule Management API